Access High-Quality Data to Advance Your Research

 The Mindfulness Consortium bridges that gap.
 We connect ambitious researchers who have methodological expertise with existing datasets contributed by investigators across the world.
 This way, you gain access to opportunities that would otherwise require years of recruitment, coordination, and funding to establish independently.

-Datasets include trials of mindfulness-based interventions using various psychological, neural, or other biological measures across diverse populations.
+Datasets include trials of mindfulness-based interventions from all across the world using various psychological, neural, or other biological measures across diverse populations.
 This enables you to, for example:

 Data access is determined by the dataset owner, and projects proceed only with mutual consent and clearly defined authorship expectations.